Create a single-region cluster

 - Enterprise support.

 - If you want to use dedicated VPCs for network isolation and security, create the VPC before you create your cluster.
 YugabyteDB Managed supports AWC and GCP for peering.
-Refer to VPC networking.
+Refer to VPC network.

 - Create a billing profile and add a payment method before you can create a Dedicated cluster.
 Refer to Manage your billing profile and payment method.